Numerical study of GCR proton transport: Results

 \subsection{Isotropic turbulence}

-The energy dependence of the diffusion coefficient for the case of isotropic turbulence is shown in Fig. \ref{fig:isoDrr}.
+The energy dependence of the diffusion coefficient for the case of isotropic turbulence is shown on Fig. \ref{fig:isoDrr}.

-It can be seen that $D_{rr}$ is a constant for low energies, and then begins to increase as the energy increases.
-This can be explained as follows: when the gyroradius of a particle in the mean field is small compared to the characteristic radius of a magnetic tube (i.e., we can speak of field lines and the guiding center approximation is applicable), the particles predominantly propagate ballistically along the field lines of force, and their spatial propagation is determined mainly by the diffusion of field lines, which will be separately studied in subsequent papers.
-When the gyroradius of the particle in the mean field approaches the characteristic radius of the tube, the particle diffusion regime begins.
+It can be seen that $D_{rr}$ is constant for low energies, and then begins to increase as the energy increases.
+This can be explained as follows: when the gyroradius of a particle in the mean field is small compared to the characteristic size of inhomogenities in the magnetic field we can use the guiding center approximation.
+In this approximation the particles predominantly propagate along the field lines of force, and their spatial propagation is determined mainly by the diffusion of field lines, which will be separately studied in future papers.
+When the gyroradius of the particle in the mean field reaches the characteristic size of inhomogenities in the magnetic field, the particle diffusion regime begins.
+These considerations is illustrated at Fig. \ref{fig:transport}.
+It can be seen on this figure that transport pattern changes with increasing energy.

 If we compare the value of the coefficient of the field line with the value obtained from the dependence of the diffusion coefficient for particles in the case of an isotropic turbulent field, we will see that the coefficient for particles is an order of magnitude lower than for the field.
-This may be due to the influence of magnetic traps.
+This may be due to the influence of reflecttion on magnetic field inhomogenities.
+Example of such reflection is shown on the figure \ref{fig:trap}.
+It can be seen, that particle is reflected from the area of field line concentration.
+Such reflections can slow down transport of particles along field lines and decrease diffusion coefficient.
+This will also be studied in future works.